Iraqi nationalism: Cultural history

-Painting of Saddam Hussein carrying an assault rifle with imagery of ancient Babylon including the Ishtar Gate on the left background and Iraqi military forces shown in the right background.
+Saddam Hussein, President of Iraq from 1979-2003, Vice President of Iraq from 1968-1979.

 Saddam Hussein and Iraqi Ba'athist ideologists sought to fuse a connection between ancient Babylonian and Assyrian civilization in Iraq to the Arab nationalism by claiming that the Babylonians and ancient Assyrians are the ancestors of the Arabs.
 Thus, Saddam Hussein and his supporters claim that there is no conflict between Mesopotamian heritage and Arab nationalism.

 Saddam Hussein as President of Iraq expressed himself as an Iraqi in state art - associating himself as a modern-day Nebuchadnezzar II and wearing both Arabic and Kurdish headgear in such art.
-Saddam Hussein also paralleled himself and the Ba'athist government to Saladin, the famous Kurdish leader of Muslims and Arabs against Crusaders in Jerusalem, who was from modern day Iraq.
+Saddam Hussein also paralleled himself and the Ba'athist government to Saladin, the famous Kurdish leader of Muslim forces against Crusaders in Jerusalem, who was from modern day Iraq.